Blanche Hunt: 1996–2009

-When her granddaughter Tracy falls pregnant, she tells Roy Cropper (David Neilson) and his wife Hayley (Julie Hesmondhalgh), that Roy is the father and tells them that she will have a termination if they do not want to adopt it.
+When her granddaughter Tracy falls pregnant, she tells Roy Cropper (David Neilson) and his partner Hayley (Julie Hesmondhalgh), that Roy is the father and tells them that she will have a termination if they do not want to adopt it.
 Blanche tries to persuade Tracy to keep the baby by buying No. 7 Coronation Street for them to live in, upsetting Deirdre, who wonders why Blanche never bought a house for her.
 Tracy gives birth to a daughter and gives the baby to the Croppers, who name her Patience; Blanche sees through Tracy's "indifference" and encourages her to fight for her daughter.
 Tracy breaks down and Blanche enlists Ken and Deirdre's help to get the baby back.
 Although they are disgusted when Hayley reveals Tracy sold her daughter for £25,000.
 Blanche, Ken and Deirdre stand by Tracy, who reclaims her daughter and renames her Amy (Elle Mulvaney).
-Blanche is relieved when Tracy later admits Roy isn't the real father.
+Blanche is relieved when Tracy later admits Roy is not the real father.
 When Tracy and Amy visit Peter (Chris Gascoyne) in Portsmouth, Blanche moves back in with Ken and Deirdre, renting out (and later selling) the house she purchased to Danny Baldwin (Bradley Walsh).
 Struggling with a bad hip, Blanche considers using some of the money for a hip replacement operation but later has the operation done privately in Poland where it is cheaper.

 In 2007, Blanche supports Tracy when she is accused of murdering her lover Charlie Stubbs (Bill Ward).
-When Tracy is found guilty and sent to prison, Ken refuses to support her and walks out on Deirdre; who knew Tracy was guilty.
+When Tracy is found guilty and sent to prison, Ken refuses to support her and walks out on Deirdre, who knew Tracy was guilty.
 Blanche worries that her family is disintegrating and is relieved when Ken and Deirdre reconcile.
 On 25 June 2007 Blanche holds a mock wake for herself to gauge which of her friends truly appreciate her.
 She is upset by the low attendance and hearing her friends castigate her negative traits.
-She resolves briefly to be nicer to everyone by performing acts of kindness around the neighbourhood, but quickly reverts to type; believing people should accept her for who she is.
+She resolves briefly to be nicer to everyone by performing acts of kindness around the neighbourhood but quickly reverts to type, believing people should accept her for who she is.